ErikaVasNormandy/erikavasnormandy.github.io/_posts/2023-07-08-Coruscant Library.md

 ---
 title: Coruscant Library
 author: technomancer-01
-excerpt: Archive Retrieval from the Coruscant libraries, Unsorted texts and other content pertaining to the Jedi order
+excerpt: Archive Retrieval from the Coruscant Library, Unsorted texts and other content pertaining to the Jedi order
 priority: 2
 skills:
   - ink